bihealth/seasnap-pipeline-browser/creating_shiny_apps_with_kiosc.md

 ## Creating the docker image

 The docker image must contain all the software required to run our app and also to access the data on SODAR.
-As a base for my image, I used the bioconductor image containing a recent version of Bioconductor (because we need DESeq2, and DESeq2 needs Bioconductor) and of R (4.1).
-Here is the file `build/Dockerfile`, and I will discuss its elements below.
+As the base for my image, I used the bioconductor image containing a recent version of Bioconductor (because we need DESeq2, and DESeq2 needs Bioconductor) and of R (4.1).
+Below are the lines of the [Dockerfile](build/Dockerfile) explained:

 ```
 ## Based on Bioconductor image, with R 4.1